modir/laminas-book/docs/devenv.md

 Please consult to your WAMP or XAMPP documentation for information on how to create virtual hosts.

+!!! note
-> Right now, you don't need to edit virtual host file, we'll do that in chapter [Laminas Skeleton Application](#skeleton)
-> when installing the Hello World application.
-Now you just need to understand
-> how to create virtual hosts.
+    Right now, you don't need to edit virtual host file, we'll do that in chapter [Laminas Skeleton Application](#skeleton) when installing the Hello World application.
+Now you just need to understand how to create virtual hosts.

 ### Installing XDebug PHP extension